-The activation of the semi-conductor results in a modification of the surface potentials, so that it can be seen as two electrodes of different potentials.
+The activation of the semiconductor results in a modification of the surface potentials, so that it can be seen as two electrodes of different potentials.

-7. Using the data in Fig 2, choose the semiconductor(s) in the following list that, once activated, can play both roles of anode and cathode for water-splitting reaction.
+7. Using the data in Fig 2, choose the semiconductor(s) in the following list that, once activated, can play both roles of anode and cathode for the water-splitting reaction.

-\Box ZrO 2 □ ZnO \Box TiO 2 \Box WO 3 □CdS \Box Fe 2 O 3 □ CdSe □ Si
+$\Box ZrO_2$ □ ZnO \Box TiO 2 \square WO 3 □CdS \Box Fe 2 O 3 □ CdSe 🗆 Si

-8. Give the semiconductor that, used as both cathode and anode, is expected to be the most efficient for water splitting upon a given solar shining.
+8. Give the semiconductor that, used as both cathode and anode, is expected to be the most efficient for water splitting upon a given solar flux.

 The evolution of H2 and O2 when a semiconductor is irradiated by simulated solar light at T = 25 °C at p{atm} was recently studied.
-Using an incident power light of P = 1.0 kW m-2 and a photoelectrode with a S = 16 mm2 surface, the production of V = 0.37 cm3 of H2(g) was measured after $\Delta t = 1$ hour of reaction.
+Using an incident light with a power of P = 1.0 kW m-2 and a photoelectrode with a surface area of S = 16 mm2, the production of V = 0.37 cm3 of H2(g) was measured after $\Delta t = 1$ hour of reaction.

-9. Calculate the power efficiency η{direct} of the conversion.
+9. Calculate the power efficiency, η{direct} , of the conversion.